Traces of Contacts between the Turkic People and Indo-Europeans in Vocabularies

 Common lexical elements in the Turkic and Armenian, Greek, and Latin languages.

-Undoubtedly, in Turkic and Indo-European languages there is a certain amount of roots, which can be attributed to common Nostratic inheritance from the time when the ancient ancestors of the Türks and the Indo-Europeans populated neighboring habitats on the banks of the Kura and Araks rivers in the Caucasus.
+Undoubtedly, in Turkic and Indo-European languages there is a certain amount of roots, which can be attributed to common Nostratic inheritance from the time when the ancient ancestors of the Turkic people and the Indo-Europeans populated neighboring habitats on the banks of the Kura and Araks rivers in the Caucasus.

-The Proto-Armenians resided on the left banks of the Dniepr River in the closest vicinity with the Türks.
-Accordingly, the most words of the Türkic origin were found specifically in the Armenian language.
+The Proto-Armenians resided on the left banks of the Dniepr River in the closest vicinity to the Turkic people.
+Accordingly, most words of the Türkic origin were found specifically in the Armenian language.
 Some part of the Türkic words through the Armenian language even reached the ancient Greeks.
-Türkisms in the Armenian which, sometimes may have matches in Greek, are follows:
+Türkisms in the Armenian, which sometimes may have matches in Greek, are as follows:

 Arm ałtiur “low ground, moist meadow, swamp” – Tur, Tat, Karach, Balk alt “low” a.o.
-Sir Gerard Clauson writes about Türkic word: “There is grave doubt whether this is really an independet ancient word.
-If it was it means ‘the bothom, or lower surface (of something)".
+Sir Gerard Clauson writes about the Turkic word: “There is grave doubt whether this is an independent ancient word.
+If it were, it means ‘the bottom, or lower surface (of something)".
 The Armenian word can mean properly speaking “the bottom”.

 Arm aŕu “canal” – common Türkic aryk (aryğ) “canal”.
-Zaur Hasanov associates the Turkic word with the name of the Araks River [HASANOV Z.G.
+Zaur Gassanov associates the Turkic word with the name of the Araks River [GASSANOV Z.G.
 2015: 35].
-The river flows on the ancestral homeland of the Turks within modern Armenia.
+The river flows through the ancestral homeland of the Turkic people within modern Armenia.

 Arm acux “coal” – common Türkic očak/ očok “heart, fire-place” (Chuv vučax, Tur ocak a.o.), moreover Türkm čog, Tur şövg, Kaz šok, Uzb čůg “red-hot coal” a.o.